dfurtado/dataclass-csv/README.md

 ### Handling values with empty spaces

 When defining a property of type `str` in the `dataclass`, the `DataclassReader` will treat values with only white spaces as invalid.
-To change this behaviour, there is a decorator called `@accept_whitespaces`.
-When decorating the class with the `@accept_whitespaces` and properties in the class will accept values with only white spaces.
+To change this behavior, there is a decorator called `@accept_whitespaces`.
+When decorating the class with the `@accept_whitespaces` all the properties in the class will accept values with only white spaces.
-If you need an specific field to accept white spaces, you can set the propety `accept_whitespaces` in the field's metadata, like so:
+If you need a specific field to accept white spaces, you can set the property `accept_whitespaces` in the field's metadata, like so:

 ```python
 @dataclass